rasgointelligence/Rasgo-demo/demokit/sports-sales-demo/README.md

 </p>

 ### 11. Lag the weather data
-There is one problem with the data.
-The Monthly Sales data summarizes the previous month, but the aggregated weather data is the data from that month.
+There is one issue with this data.
+The Monthly Sales data summarizes the previous month, but the aggregated weather data is the data from the current month.
 In order to see the impact of weather on sales, we need to change the weather data from the current month to the previoous month.
 This can be done by applying a **lag** function.
 To do this in Rasgo, click the **Transform** button on the bottom right of the screen.

 <p align="center">
   <img src="img/TransformButton.png" alt="Transform Button" width="384">